-If you purchase your Roma Pass online you will receive instructions about the points where you can pick it up once you are in Rome with the voucher that will be sent to you after your purchase.
+If you buy your Roma Pass card online you will receive instructions about the points where you can pick it up once you are in Rome with the receipt that will be sent to you after your purchase.
 Some of these points are:

-- Museums and places included in the card.
+- Museums and sites included in the card.

 - APT tourist information points (also available at airports).

-Once you pick up the card, you must fill it in with your personal information and the date of use when you will activate it.
-In the tourist points you will be asked to present the card together with your ID, in the subway stations there is a screen that will read the code of this card and on the bus you just have to carry it with you.
+Once you pick up the card, you will need to fill it in with your personal information and the date of use on which you will activate it.
+At the tourist points you will be asked to present the card together with your ID, in the metro stations there is a screen that will read the code of this card and on the bus you just have to carry it with you.

 The Roma Pass will be activated the first time you use it (if you arrive in Rome in the afternoon and want to pick it up at the airport, it is not worth using it only for the metro because you will lose hours of use) and remember that in many tourist attractions you will not have to queue at the entrance because you own this card.

 If you are going to visit the Colosseum, at the entrance there is a queue reserved for the beneficiaries of this card.

 The Roma Pass card will make things much easier for you during your visit to Rome, but apart from that I am going to give you some tips to make the most of it (remember that you only have 48 or 72 hours to make the most of it).
 Before activating your Roma Pass card you should take into account: